Thromboelastography: Mechanics

 Thromboelastometry (TEM), previously named rotational thromboelastography (ROTEG) or rotational thromboelastometry (ROTEM), is another version of TEG in which it is the sensor shaft, rather than the cup, that rotates.
-Blood (300 µl, anticoagulated with citrate) is placed into the disposable cuvette using an electronic pipette.
+Blood (300 μL, anticoagulated with citrate) is placed into the disposable cuvette using an electronic pipette.
 A disposable pin is attached to a shaft which is connected with a thin spring (the equivalent to Hartert's torsion wire in thrombelastography) and slowly oscillates back and forth.
 The signal of the pin suspended in the blood sample is transmitted via an optical detector system.
 The test is started by adding appropriate reagents.
 The instrument measures and graphically displays the changes in elasticity at all stages of the developing and resolving clot.
 The typical test temperature is 37 °C, but different temperatures can be selected, e.g. for patients with hypothermia.

 Parameters

 Parameters derived from thromboelastography are mainly: